How to Create an Information Board for Your School: Traditional vs. On-Display

 Each screen can have a designated emergency exit route, or pathway to the safest part of your building.
 Whether it could be inclement weather or an active threat in the area, keeping people more organized and more informed saves lives.
 Digital signage overrides allow you to do that.

-Whether they’re school-wide events, subject-specific information, local events, or class announcements, digital bulletin boards allow you to reflect changes instantly through your cloud-based CMS.
+Whether they’re school-wide events, subject-specific information, local events, or class announcements, digital bulletin boards allow you to reflect changes instantly through your cloud-based digital signage software.

 Upcoming exam schedules and requirements can be added and managed remotely should you need to make any adjustments, such as changing test rooms.
 These changes can even be pushed out directly to students’ email addresses or integrated apps.